"I float in liquid gardens from as far away as Jupiter sulpher mines"

 5. “Hound Dog Blues” - An off-the-cuff 1969 jam with Chris Wood on sax and film maker Jerry Goldstein (who filmed the 1969 Royal Albert Hall concerts) on piano!
 Nothing special despite one or two nice flourishes from Jimi.
 Tedious.

 6. “Untitled Basic Track”- A great instrumental piece recorded by the Experience in October 1968.
-Jimi really was into heavy monster riffs in late '68.
+Jimi really was into heavy monster riffs in late '68 but after the intro there follows some superb soloing which is akin to what he did on "Midnight" for example.
 A pity that it doesn't have a title.

 7. “Star Spangled Banner”/